fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- Jos haemme nappia tekstin perusteella, palauttaa komento [cy.contains](https://docs.cypress.io/api/commands/contains.html#Syntax) aina napeista ensimmäisen, eli lomakkeen avaavan napin.
 Näin tapahtuu siis vaikka nappi ei olisikaan näkyvillä.
 Tämän takia lomakkeen lähettävään nappiin on lisätty id <i>login-button</i>, jonka perusteella testi pääsee nappiin käsiksi. -->
 If we search for a button by its text, [cy.contains](https://docs.cypress.io/api/commands/contains.html#Syntax) will return the first of them, or the one opening the login form.
 This will happen even if the button is not visible.
-Because of this we gave the submit button id <i>login-button</i> we can use to access it.
+To avoid name conflicts, we gave submit button the id <i>login-button</i> we can use to access it.

 <!-- Huomaamme, että testeissä käytetty muuttuja _cy_ aiheuttaa ikävän ESlint-virheen -->
-Now we notice, that the variable _cy_ our tests use gives us a nasty Eslint error
+Now we notice that the variable _cy_ our tests use gives us a nasty Eslint error

 ![](../../images/5/30ea.png)